sunny-potato/learn_git/README.md

 - git merge <branch_name> : merge branch to main -> ex) git merge new_branch
 - (Merge conflict) git add or git merge -- abort : it can be modified manually or decided merge by the command

 -> added data from remote

+### stash

+: when I want to save current modified files and then go back to the files before their change. the modified files are saved in stack

+- git stash : save current modified files. after that working directory will be clean (possible to do several stash)
+- git stash list : check stash list
+- git stash apply : bring the latest stash or
+- git stash apply <stash_name>
+- git stash drop : remove stash saved in stacks git stash pop : git stash apply + apply